UPDATE: A Guide to Researching the Albanian Legal System

 To be appointed a judge in a Court of First Instance, one must possess full legal competence, hold a law degree, have no criminal record, have a "good reputation," and be at least twenty-five years old.

-Legal provisions applied for organizing judicial power and the High Council of Justice apply also for organizing and operating Courts of Felonies and Appeal Courts of Felonies, except when otherwise provided by the law on Courts of Felonies.
+The same legal provisions that apply to the establishment of judicial power and the High Council of Justice also apply to organizing and operating Courts of Felonies and Appeal Courts of Felonies, except when otherwise provided by the law on Courts of Felonies.

 Courts of Felonies and Courts of Appeal of Felonies are part of the judicial system and try felonies, as defined by law, in Courts of the First and Second Instance.

-The President of the Republic, based on a proposal of the Minister of Justice after consulting with the High Council of Justice, establishes the number of Courts of Felonies and Appeal Courts of Felonies and their territorial jurisdiction.
+The President of the Republic, based on a proposal by the Minister of Justice who consults with the High Council of Justice, establishes the number of Courts of Felonies and Appeal Courts of Felonies and their territorial jurisdiction.

 Courts of Felonies are composed of the Chief Judge, Deputy Chief Judge and judges, appointed for a nine-year term.

 The Courts of Felonies and the Appeal Courts of Felonies try cases using panels of five judges.